A7med23/obsidian-sync/Writing/Quotes.md

 “I cant promise it all goes right, all i can promise is that i wont be the part that goes wrong” -says the girl to the diff cleon

 “History is the ultimate weapon, it harnesses time itself.
 Used correctly, the past can alter the present.
 What other invention can do that?” -gaal

+“Are we alone?
+And even if we arent.
+Will anyone bother to answer?”